TarEnethil/archivar/Welcome.md

 As with Map and Wiki admins, this role can toggle the visibility of articles created by users and other event admins, but not the ones created by admins.
 This role is intended as a curator for the history of the world.

+### Media admin
+By now, you can guess what a media admin can do.

 ### Special
 _Reserved.
 No function as of yet._